 This course is an advanced video course in which project work is used to study complex concepts of story, editing and publishing.
 Projects in this course are designed to build a student's portfolio of professional work for presentation for employment and advanced studies.
+May be repeated one time for credit.
 Prerequisite: GDM 310.